njjetha/snapdragon-compute-samples/src/pong/README.md

     <img src="./images/prompt_pong_model_sequence.png" style="min-width: 480px; max-width: 65%; height: auto;"/>
     <p>Between points being scored, the winner of that round is asked to provide a prompt to change the game.
 Once the player sends a prompt, the prompt and previous game configuration are sent to an Ollama model on a separate thread.
 Once the model returns the new game configuration and is validated, the game loop and game logic are re-rendered and the game continues until 5 points are scored.</p>
     <h4>System Prompt Methodology</h4>
     <p>When designing the prompt for the Ollama model, it was important to first understand the <a href="https://ollama.com/blog/structured-outputs" target="_blank">how structured outputs are implemented</a> on Ollama.
 A low temperature, set num_ctx, and higher repeat_penalty were used to ensure consistent and accurate results.
-To enure that the model properly returns the structured data needed, several additional checks were added.
-The final prompt was created based on system prompts of other popular ai tools.</p>
+To enure that the model properly returns the structured data needed, several additional checks were added.</p>
 </details>